 Who has to take RMDs?

-If you inherited an IRA from someone other than your spouse, you’ll likely need to start taking required minimum distributions as well.
+If you inherited an IRA from someone other than your spouse prior to December 31st, 2019, you’ll be subject to required minimum distributions as well.

 Note that RMD’s are not required from a Roth IRA, but do apply to the Roth sub-account of a qualified plan like a 401(k).